NYC Counseling – Notice of Privacy Practices

 You have the following rights under HIPAA and New York State law:

-You may request a copy of your health records.
-We may charge a reasonable fee for copies. - Right to Amend
+You may request a copy of your health records in paper or electronic form.
+We may charge a reasonable, cost-based fee as permitted by law.

-You may request limitations on how your PHI is used or disclosed, though we are not always required to agree. - Right to Request Confidential Communications
+You may request restrictions on how your PHI is used or disclosed.
+We are not required to agree to all requests.

-You are entitled to a paper copy of this Notice, even if you agreed to receive it electronically.
+You have the right to receive a paper copy of this Notice, even if you have agreed to receive it electronically.

 Safeguards

-We use administrative, physical, and technical safeguards—including secure electronic systems and staff training—to protect your PHI against unauthorized access, use, or disclosure.
+We use administrative, physical, and technical safeguards, including secure electronic systems, encrypted communication tools where appropriate, and workforce training, to protect your PHI against unauthorized access, use, or disclosure.

 Breach Notification

-In the event of a breach of your unsecured PHI, we will notify you as required by law.
+In the event of a breach of unsecured PHI, we will notify you as required by applicable law.

 Changes to This Notice

-We reserve the right to update or change this Notice at any time.
-Any updates will be posted on our website and available in our office.
+We reserve the right to change the terms of this Notice at any time.
+Any changes will apply to all PHI we maintain and will be posted on our website and available upon request.

 Complaints

-If you believe your privacy rights have been violated, you may file a complaint with us or with the U.S. Department of Health and Human Services (HHS).
+If you believe your privacy rights have been violated, you may file a complaint with NYC Counseling PLLC or with the U.S. Department of Health and Human Services.
 Filing a complaint will not affect the care you receive.

 Privacy Officer